coding-chemist/coding-chemist/README.md

 I used to wonder, *"Why would a chemist learn to code?"* But then it clicked: coding is like talking to computers, and the best part?
 They tell you exactly where you went wrong!
 It's a form of communication that’s precise and logical—perfect for someone who enjoys solving complex problems methodically.

 ## My Journey 🚀
 What started with Python as a simple way to automate tasks has now led me into a world of infinite possibilities.
-Python introduced me to its amazing “friends” like Artificial Intelligence, Machine Learning, Deep Learning, Data Science, R—and the list keeps growing!
+Python introduced me to its amazing “friends” like Artificial Intelligence, Machine Learning, Deep Learning, Data Science, GenAI, R—and the list keeps growing!

 Now, I’m on a mission to build:
 - **Beautiful, engaging projects** that solve real-world problems.